Spots & Wrinkles: Tips To Prevent Premature Aging

 Skin injury: Dehydration and skin-thinning make the skin more prone to injury and prolong the healing process.

-What can you do to prevent premature aging of your skin?
+What can you do to prevent premature ageing of your skin?

-By making a few lifestyle changes and taking some necessary precautions, you can slow down premature aging of your skin:
+By making a few lifestyle changes and taking some necessary precautions, you can slow down the premature ageing of your skin:

 Exercise regularly

-Include yoga, meditation, and physical workout in your daily routine.
+Include yoga, meditation, and physical workouts in your daily routine.
 These activities produce happy hormones in the body that help in reducing your stress, helping your skin look calm and radiant.

 Make sunscreen your best buddy

-Summers or winters, sunscreen with an SPF of 30 or more should always adorn your skin.
+Summer or winter, sunscreen with an SPF of 30 or more should always adorn your skin.

 Maintain a healthy diet & moisturize!